Qumulo/docs/nfsv4.1-enabling-using.md

 | `/admin`           | `/home/admin`         |

 ### Visibility of IP-Restricted Exports
-**Note:** The names of exports are public to all NFSv4.1 clients, regardless of IP restrictions.
-You can't disable this behavior.
+{% include note.html content="The names of exports are public to all NFSv4.1 clients, regardless of IP restrictions.
+You can't disable this behavior." %}

 NFSv4.1 respects IP restrictions on exports: only clients with allowed IP addresses can access the contents of an export.
 However, clients without access to an export can still view the export as a directory when they traverse _above_ exports.
 The restrictions apply only when a client attempts to access the contents of the export.